bbauska/css-mastering-css/README.md

 &lt;/html&gt;
 ```

-###### The output of the code is given below: {#the-output-of-the-code-is-given-below-10 .unnumbered}
+###### The output of the code is given below:

 ![](./images/image022.png){width="3.6093744531933507in"
 height="1.815in"}

 CSS background size -- contained cover and full cover.

-### CSS BORDER PROPERTIES {#css-border-properties .unnumbered}
+### CSS BORDER PROPERTIES

 ###### The border property sets the width, style, and color for all four sides of an element's border.
-It is a shorthand property for setting the individual border properties, that is, border-width, border-style, and border-color in a single declaration. {#the-border-property-sets-the-width-style-and-color-for-all-four-sides-of-an-elements-border.-it-is-a-shorthand-property-for-setting-the-individual-border-properties-that-is-border-width-border-style-and-border-color-in-a-single-declaration. .unnumbered}
+It is a shorthand property for setting the individual border properties, that is, border-width, border-style, and border-color in a single declaration.

 The syntax of the property is given as:
->

 border: &#91; border-width border-style border-color &#93; &#124; initial &#124;
 inherit

 ##### Example: {#example-16 .unnumbered}

 &lt;!DOCTYPE html&gt;
->
 &lt;html&gt;
 >
 &lt;head&gt;